Kenneth732/Testing-WordCounter_with_TDD/README.md

 numberOfOccurrencesInText(word, text);
 Expected Output: 1

+# Our Third Test

 Test: "It should return 0 occurrences of a word when the word and the text are different."
 Code:
 const text = "red";
 const word = "blue";
 numberOfOccurrencesInText(word, text);
 Expected Output: 0

+# Our Fourth Test